sahib/brig/README.md

 ## Status

-At the moment it is somewhere in the big void between proof of concept and beta release. **If you try it out right now, it will inevitably eat the data you give it and possibly harm your kids.** You have been warned.
-I still encourage you to try it.
+This software is in a **beta phase** currently.
+All mentioned features should work.
+Things might still change rapdily and there will be no guarantee to change that until version ``1.0.0``.
+Do not use ``brig`` yet as only storage for your production data.
+There are still bugs, but it should be safe enough to toy around with it quite a bit.

 This project has started end of 2015 and has seen many conceptual changes in the meantime.
 It started out as research project of two computer science students (me and [qitta](https://github.com/qitta)).
-After writing our [master theses](https://github.com/disorganizer/brig-thesis) on it, it was put down for a few months until I ([sahib](https://github.com/sahib)) picked at up again and currently am trying to push it to a usable prototype.
+After writing our [master theses](https://github.com/disorganizer/brig-thesis) on it, it was put down for a few months until I ([sahib](https://github.com/sahib)) picked at up again and currently am trying to push it to usable software.

 If you want to open a bug report, just type ``brig bug`` to get a readily filled template for you.